Povilas Višinskis: Šiauliai Gymnasium

-Višinskis was born in 1875 in near Užventis, Kovno Governorate, Russian Empire.
+Višinskis was born in 1875 in Ušnėnai near Užventis, Kovno Governorate, Russian Empire.
 His parents were free peasants (i.e. not former serfs) and owned about 29 ha of land, but a good portion of it was unusable for agriculture.
 Višinskis was the youngest of five children.
 In 1884, his neighbor invited his brother with the family to help on the farm.
 The brother's wife was Julija Žymantienė who later with Višinskis' encouragement became the well-known writer Žemaitė.
 In 1885, after studies with a village tutor at home, Višinskis started the preparatory class at the Šiauliai Gymnasium.
 His parents hoped that he would become a priest.
 The tuition cost 35 rubles and dormitory cost another 120 rubles annually.
 It was a large sum, placing a financial burden on the family.

 In Šiauliai, Višinskis became acquainted with the illegal Lithuanian press, including the newspapers Aušra and Varpas, and shared it with Žymantienė.
 Despite strict control by the school, he also read banned Russian authors, including What Is To Be Done? by Nikolay Chernyshevsky, works by Russian literary critic Vissarion Belinsky, Narodnik Nikolay Mikhaylovsky, Polish positivist Aleksander Świętochowski, fiction by Leo Tolstoy, Fyodor Dostoevsky, and others.
 He began sympathizing with Narodniks and their slogan "going to the people" in an attempt to teach the peasants to lift them up from poverty and misery.